aaronbloomfield/ccc/hws/arbitrage/index.md

     - That will result in a gain of 11.0544 ether
     - Output line: `Exchanged -50.0000 TC for 11.0544 ETH; fees: 0.12 USD; prices: ETH 100.00 USD, TC: 10.00 USD; holdings: 2052.89 USD`
     - Balances after: 16.052676835555555 ether, TC balance of 44.7619047620, holdings of $2,052.89

-As there is a required delay between DEX operations, the auto-grader also has to wait that long twice (between runs 1 and 2 and between runs 2 and 3).